-More Likely Than Not: The Standard in Civil Cases
+More Likely Than Not: The Burden of Proof in Civil Cases

 When personal injury and wrongful death cases make it to a jury, one thing is certain: the plaintiffs and defendants will present a lot of evidence.
 And it's natural that each side will only put on evidence that helps their side.
 The jury's job is not to determine who presents the most evidence, but to decide whose evidence is more credible.

 Conceivably, a jury might believe that the defendant hurt the plaintiff, the accident was the defendant's fault, and all the alleged damages the plaintiff has claimed are accurate.
 Alternatively, the jury may believe the plaintiff's case is a joke.
 Or, at the end of the day, the jury may not completely believe either parties' arguments or evidence, and deliver a verdict that's somewhat equivocal.
 That's actually quite common.

 After all, there are two sides to every story, and if a case makes it all the way to trial, then both sides likely have some reason to be confident that their version of events is at least plausible.
-Assuming, as is likely, that neither side's account is clearly baseless, the jury then has to decide who's story is more likely to be correct.
+Assuming that neither side's account is clearly baseless, the jury then has to decide whose story is more likely to be correct.

 In this article, we'll talk about what benchmark the jury must use to decide whether the plaintiff wins or loses at trial.

 Questions Answered on This Page:

 - What is the preponderance of the evidence standard in a personal injury case?

 - How does the plaintiff's burden of proof relate to the preponderance of the evidence standard?

 The plaintiff must put on more credible evidence than the defendant